v-imv/Survey-Form/README.md

 # Survey-Form

-This is an investing app survey form that asks users for feedback on "Trading App".
+This is a mock Survey Form that asks the users of "Trading App" for feedback.

-It is simply a way for me to apply what I know about forms, semantic html and so on, so it does not have any proper styling.
+You can see how it looks by clicking on "github-pages" under the heading "Environments".

+Note: This project is not styled

+## Purpose Of This Project
+I undertook this small project to get some practice on creating a form through HTML.

+## Some Of What I Learned

+- Semantic HTML
+- Different input types
+- How to use placeholders
+- How to require certain input fields